 Linsan shrugged.
 “It’s used in plays, orchestras, and other music.
 Think of it like a fiddle.”

 “Plays?
 You known what?
-Tomorrow you should head over to the north side and look for an old goat in a cabin.”
+Tomorrow you should head over to the north side and look for an old goat on a hill.
+Not a real one, just a cranky old woman in a cabin.”

 He smiled broadly and nodded.
 “Ah, Gab.
 She is the sweetest woman in the entire world.”